dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 ## Next steps

-Are you ready to define your own metrics and bring consistency to data consumers?
-Review the following documents to understand how to structure, define, and query metrics, and set up the dbt Semantic Layer.
+Ready to define your own metrics and bring consistency to data consumers?
+Review the following documents to get started:

 - [Set up dbt Semantic Layer](docs/use-dbt-semantic-layer/setup-dbt-sl)
 - [Build your metrics](/docs/build/build-metrics-intro)